-And that's exactly what happened.

-"The third presentation, by Hariri Pontarini Architects of Toronto, the hair went up on the back of my neck.
-I thought this is it, I love this design.
-And the architect understood us.
-We wanted a building that exudes quiet confidence.
-Inside is where you find the beauty.
-We wanted it to fit with Western tradition, with our own tradition and to have a forward looking feel.
-This just felt like who we are and who we want to be.
-This felt more like my home instead of an institution."
+That's what happened.
+"During the presentation by Hariri Pontarini, the hair did go up on the back of my neck," she later confirmed.
+"I thought, 'this is it.'
+We wanted a building that exuded quiet confidence.
+We wanted it to fit with Western tradition, and to have a forward-looking feel.
+This just felt like who we were and who we wanted to be."